Mariners mailbag: Why hasn’t lame-duck GM Jerry Dipoto received a contract extension?

 In that regard, there are only 30 GM spots and 30 manager spots in MLB.
 So if the Mariners want to remain steadfast, they could say, “We’ll find someone else happy to do the jobs.”

-I’ve probably asked Stanton about the status of Dipoto’s employment at least 20 times since annoying him with that question March 10 at spring training, when he met with the media there to announce he would change the organization’s leadership structure in the aftermath of Mather’s resignation, following his colossally unaware and offensive comments to the Bellevue Breakfast Rotary Club.
+I’ve probably asked Stanton about the status of Dipoto’s employment at least 20 times since annoying him with that question March 10 at spring training, when he met with media members there to announce he would change the organization’s leadership structure in the aftermath of Mather’s resignation, following his colossally unaware and offensive comments to the Bellevue Breakfast Rotary Club.

 That day Stanton said Dipoto would be in charge of all baseball decisions and report directly to him while the incoming president of business operations would handle that aspect of the organization.
-It seemed fair to ask if he would extend Dipoto or give him a title bump with the new leadership structure since the hiring of a president of business operations would have no effect on him.
+It seemed fair to ask if he would extend Dipoto or give him a title bump with the new leadership structure because the hiring of a president of business operations would have no effect on him.

 “I will continue to talk with Jerry,” Stanton said.
 “And I will probably talk to Jerry about his role and position before I talk with you about it.”